-How to buy tickets, join guided tours, and avoid queues to see The Night Watch and Dutch Golden Age paintings and artworks without the crowds.
+How to buy tickets for the Rijksmuseum in Amsterdam, join guided tours, and avoid queues to see The Night Watch and Dutch Golden Age paintings and artworks without the crowds.

 The Rijksmuseum in Amsterdam is the top art museum in The Netherlands and deservedly very popular with visitors.
-Online tickets are available but to avoid the crowds, it is best to arrive early morning or late afternoon.
+In 2021, online tickets with time-slot reservations are essential to visit the Rijksmuseum.
+The number of tickets sold is sharply down on previous years but as social distances must be maintained inside the museum, previous strategies to avoid the crowds and not having to wait to see the top works remain mostly valid.
+Even with time-slot admissions, it is best to arrive early morning or late afternoon.
 Rembrandt’s The Night Watch is the most famous painting and together with other Golden Age masterpieces – including four by Vermeer – the most popular artworks to see in the Rijksmuseum.
-Other galleries are much quieter so plan any visit around the period that the Eregalerij (Gallery of Honour) could be unpleasantly busy.
-Booking a guided tour ensures speedy admission during busy periods.
+Plan any visit around the period that the Eregalerij (Gallery of Honour) will be least busy.

 The Rijksmuseum in Amsterdam, North Holland

-The Rijksmuseum (literally Imperial Museum) in Amsterdam is the greatest museum in the world to see Dutch art.
+The Rijksmuseum (literally Imperial Museum) in Amsterdam is the best museum in the world to see Dutch art.
 Its most famous painting – Rembrandt van Rijn’s The Night Watch (De Nachtwacht) – is also its top attraction.
-En route to this masterpiece, visitors can enjoy other Golden Age paintings including works by Vermeer, Steen and Hals.
+En route to this masterpiece, visitors may enjoy other Golden Age paintings including works by Vermeer, Steen, and Hals.

 Some of these galleries with art works of exceptional quality may be virtually empty even when the Golden Age rooms are unpleasantly crowded.